 Salmon is praised for its high protein content and it is among the healthiest and most popular fish.
 This nutrient dense fish is loaded with brain-boosting and heart-healthy Omega-3 fatty acids as well as vitamins and minerals.

 Salmon is said to reduce inflammation and fight some types of cancer.
-It also improves eye health, skin and hair health and helps improve mood and keep up your energy levels.
+It also improves eye health, skin and hair health and helps improve mood and keep your energy levels up.

 Wild Salmon vs Farm-Raised Salmon: